-OXPHOS analysis is based on the study of mitochondrial preparations compared to bioenergetic investigations of intact cells and organisms-from animal modern to bioenergetic investigations of intact cells and organisms-from animal modern to bioenergetic investigations of patients.
+OXPHOS analysis is based on the study of mitochondrial preparations complementary to bioenergetic investigations of intact cells and organisms-from model organisms to the human species including healthy and diseased persons (patients).
 Metabolic fluxes measured in defined coupling and pathway control states provide insights into the meaning of cellular and organismic respiration.
 An O2 flux balance scheme illustrates the relationships and general definitions (Figures 1 and 2).